mcddanielle/AJP_project/code/README.md

-## Molecular dynamics simulation of synchronization in driven particles
+## Molecular dynamics simulation of a driven synchronized particle
 ### American Journal of Physics

 Danielle McDermott